abustany/gollery/README.md

 * Abstract storage backend to allow running the app on Google App Engine or Heroku, against storage services like S3 or Google Cloud Storage
 * Initial setup assistant
+* Option to define whether albums with no metadata file should be public or private

 ## Requirements